 What Can You Do?

-Because scrap yards are keep the scrap price market somewhat hush hush from scrappers, we suggest using the iScrap App as a tool to report your scrap prices online and on the app to help you see prices in the area.
+Because scrap yards keep the scrap price market somewhat hush from scrappers, we suggest using the iScrap App as a tool to report your scrap prices online and on the app to help you see prices in the area.
 Not only will it help with other scrappers in the area looking for prices, but it will allow you to go back and keep track of what prices you received last time at your scrap yard.

 Suggested Reading: How Reported Scrap Metal Prices Can Help Your Earnings